JinayJain/timekeeper/README.md

 3. opencv-python
 4. matplotlib

-Change the **path** variable in `main.py` to the path of the image you want to detect on.

-Run `python main.py` and you should see your prediction displayed!
+Run `python main.py <FILE>` and you should see your prediction displayed!
 Predictions are also saved to `preds.png`.